 Experimental results

 The implementation is on top of the CE3-1.1.4 software.
 And the simulation is launched under common test condition [2].
 Table 1 and Table 2 show the experimental results of the proposed method.
 It shows 0.44% gain in AI condition and 0.20% gain in RA condition.
-No encoding and decoding time impact is observed compared to test 1.1.4.
+Table 3 shows the proposed results over the CE3 test 1.1.4 with 0.04% gain in AI condition.
+No encoding and decoding time impact is observed compared to the test 1.1.4.
+Note that a small implementation bug was found; therefore, the experimental results were updated from the previous version.